-|Colorado State University||Fort Collins, CO||Home to the Fish, Wildlife, and Conservation Biology Department has more than 2,400 active alumni working in the natural resources field.|
+|Colorado State University||Fort Collins, CO||Home to the Fish, Wildlife, and Conservation Biology Department that has more than 2,400 active alumni working in the natural resources field.|

-|Michigan State University||Students in the Department of Fisheries and Wildlife can participate in seven study abroad programs in places as diverse as Antarctica, South Africa, and Greece|
+|Michigan State University||East Lansing, MI||Allows students in the Department of Fisheries and Wildlife the chance to participate in seven study abroad programs in places as diverse as Antarctica, South Africa, and Greece|

-|Texas A & M University||The university was ranked #21 on the best value schools list from U.S. News & World Report in 2017|
+|Texas A & M University||College Station, TX||The university was ranked #21 on the best value schools list from U.S. News & World Report in 2017|

-|University of Florida||Graduate students can participate in the Wildlife Graduate Student Association.|
+|University of Florida||Gainesville, FL||Has graduate students participate in the Wildlife Graduate Student Association.|

-|University of Maryland||College Park, MD||Allows students the opportunity to work with scientists at the Smithsonian Institution, the National Institutes of Health and the U.S. Department of Agriculture.|
+|University of Maryland||College Park, MD||Allows students the opportunity to work with scientists at the Smithsonian Institution, the National Institutes of Health, and the U.S. Department of Agriculture.|

-|University of Missouri||Columbia, MO||Houses the School of Natural Resources has more than 50 faculty members and several outreach extension facilities|
+|University of Missouri||Columbia, MO||Houses the School of Natural Resources that has 42 faculty members and several outreach extension facilities|

-|University of Tennessee||Entrance to the graduate program in Forestry, Wildlife and Fisheries is competitive, and students need a faculty advisor to enroll|
+|University of Tennessee||Knoxville, TN||Offers a forestry, wildlife, and fisheries graduate degree; entrance into the program is competitive, and students need a faculty advisor to enroll|